WPXN-TV: Analog-to-digital conversion

 WPXN-TV ended regular programming on its analog signal, over UHF channel 31, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 30 to channel 31.
 WFUT-DT took over the channel 30 allocation as it moved its digital signal from channel 53 as a result of the phaseout of channels 52–69.

 Former repeaters

 WPXU-LD (channel 12) in Amityville, New York, formerly relayed WPXN-TV.
 This station began operation on or about May 2, 2011.
 It replaced WPXU-LP, an analog station on channel 38 that went dark some years earlier after its channel was reallocated to the digital signal of WWOR-TV (channel 9).
 On December 15, 2014, Ion reached a deal to donate WPXU-LD to Word of God Fellowship, parent company of the Daystar network.

 WPXO-LP (channel 34) in East Orange, New Jersey, relayed WPXN-TV until it was sold in August 2007.
-It is now Spanish-language independent station WNYX-LD.
+It is now WNYX-LD.